HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.28/HW_ch02.28.ef.md

 ![Rplot](https://github.com/HWTeng-Course/202402-Financial-Econometrics/assets/102803318/28fd7fb3-104d-454b-a4f4-f070bd8d4bf1)

 Quadratic Regression Model fit the data better.
 Because we can see this figure the linear model get negative wage,it doesn't make sense.
+The quadratic model fit the points for EDUC<10.

 **[Reviewed by Yenting 20240316.]**